thinkshout/thinkshout/_wonderlab/consent-based-calibration/introduction.md

 This shift from single ask—which gives the organization all of the decision-making power moving forward—to an ongoing consent-based calibration process—sows respect between organization and user.
 “We don’t need to know exactly who you are in order to share with you what you might be looking for” is the kind of consent-based mutuality that could only be developed by an organization that isn’t driven by commodification.

-<blockquote>Applying consent-based calibration would address many of the ethical and practical issues organizations and individual users face regarding data, content, and user experience.
-It refuses to accept that personalization means a more personal experience, and instead, calls it out for what it is: A commodification engine.</blockquote>
+>Applying consent-based calibration would address many of the ethical and practical issues organizations and individual users face regarding data, content, and user experience.
+It refuses to accept that personalization means a more personal experience, and instead, calls it out for what it is: A commodification engine.

 ## Concept 2: _Massive content management systems should be replaced with lightweight, interactive experiences that rely on browser-side data storage._